KitLavis/ArchaeoSardinia/README.md

 ![The team](docs/the-team.webp)

+The "meet the team" page is an area for the user to learn more about the people behind the project.
+Here each instance of the contributor model is displayed.
+This includes their name, their role, when they joined the project, and a brief description of their background and motivations.

 ### Sign in, Sign up, Sign out

+These features allow the user to register an account and sign in/out of that account.
+Currently their is no account management features for the user, so the "forgotten password" link on the login form redirects to a message explaining this (see below).
+All forms here are Django allauth forms.

 - Login

 ![Login form](docs/login.webp)

 - Incorrect details

+This message is displayed when the user enters incorrect credentials.

 ![Incorrect details message example](docs/wrong-details.webp)